 Principal Steve Preville - Benjamin Franklin Elementary School- Edison, NJ

-“Hit A Home Run” is an in-school, assembly-style education program designed to teach young children how to eat healthier, how to make smarter lifestyle choices, how to be a good teammate and friend, and also to understand the importance of exercise.
+“Hit A Home Run” is now a virtual interactive lesson designed to teach young children how to eat healthier, how to make smarter lifestyle choices, how to be a good teammate and friend, and also to understand the importance of exercise.
 The program is delivered by former Somerset Patriots Pitcher, Nate Roe, who worked with health experts at RWJBarnabas Health to develop the content for the program.

 Roe uses his own personal real-life examples for each of the topics and allows the students to interact throughout the program with their own examples and questions.

-“Hit A Home Run” is available to schools in the Somerset, Middlesex, Union, and Hunterdon County area.
+“Hit A Home Run” is available to all schools in the Somerset, Middlesex, Union, and Hunterdon County area through a virtual set up.
 The Somerset Patriots and RWJBarnabas Health expect to bring the program to dozens of schools throughout the year.

-In addition to the assembly, the program also includes other elements to support the program in the classroom, as well as other activities and online lessons.
+In addition, the program also includes other elements to support the program in the classroom, as well as other activities and online lessons.

 “RWJBarnabas Health has had a longstanding relationship with the Somerset Patriots and has a shared commitment to creating healthier communities,” said Barry H. Ostrowsky, President and Chief Executive Officer for RWJBarnabas Health.
 “Through this partnership, we are able to bring health and wellness education directly into the communities and the schools we serve to ensure that young children are more informed on healthy habits which can be easily maintained so they can live longer and healthier lifestyles.”

-The Somerset Patriots will be back in action on Friday, May 1st for Opening Day at TD Bank Ballpark.
-Stay up to date on all the team news throughout the offseason online; on all of our social media platforms, and on our mobile app.
+Stay up to date on all Somerset Patriots news online; on all of our social media platforms, and on our mobile app.
 For more information, visit www.somersetpatriots.com.

 ABOUT RWJBARNABAS HEALTH